XenonPy/Tklib2/README.md

 ## Updates
 * v0.2: The first beta has now been released!
 This version adds textboxes and some improvements.
-* v0.3: This beta release adds colored labels, images, and more!
+* v0.3: This alpha release adds colored labels, images, and more!

 ## Contributing
 If you'd like to contribute to Tklib2, follow the guidelines in CONTRIBUTING.md